-My essay, “Freedom to Wander” was published in Toasted Cheese last fall.
+My essay, “Freedom to Wander” was published in Toasted Cheese.
 I tell the tale of a risky ski trip across snowy fields in history making cold, and also how a canoe trip went really bad, but both have to do with wandering the land freely.
 I think that ought to be allowed a lot more than we let people do it in this country.

-I’m excited to have my story “Big Air” published in the Oct.
-2016 issue of The Woven Tale Press.
+“Big Air” was published in The Woven Tale Press.
 This is a gorgeous journal, full of visual art as well as poems and stories.
 In “Big Air” Elena climbs a steep trail to a high cliff in the snow after a big argument with her husband, Gabe.
 He follows her up and sees how close she came to the edge.
 Now what do they do?

 I’d love to here from you, either here or on my blog Wildstory